A query letter example

-Like the query letter example above, your query letter should include a few basic elements: a short (one sentence) summary of your manuscript; a one-paragraph introduction of your manuscript, including the genre and the audience it appeals to; and an introduction of you as the writer.
+Similar to the query letter example above, your query letter should include a few basic elements: an introduction, an intriguing summary of your manuscript, an overview of the genre and comparable titles, and any relevant information about you, the author.
 After writing an entire novel, you should find writing this one-page letter a piece of cake.

-Book introduction: This should not be a detailed outline of your entire novel, but you should include information about your main character(s), the setting (time and place), and the basic purpose of the novel.
-You’ll also want to explain what groups your book will appeal to and why.
-For instance, in the query letter example, the author describes her target audience.
+Brief summary: This should not be a detailed outline of your entire novel, but you should include information about your main character, the setting (time and place), and the basic purpose of the novel.
 Ask yourself, what’s so special about this novel that readers will want to spend their time with it?